douglas-pires/javascript-chaining-methods/README.md

 # Javascript Function Chaining

-Sometimes when writing code and you have that huge function that has many responsibilities, you may want to separate it in chunks.
+There are some times when writing code and you have that huge function that has many responsibilities.
+Then you come up to the awesome idea to separate it in chunks.
 But not in a way that it loses the meaning and context of being part of the same structure.
-To do that, you can use a what is called _Function_ or _Method Chaining_.
+To do that, you can use what is called _Function_ or _Method Chaining_.
+If you have never ever heard about it, join me on this for a sec.

 ## Requirements: